 It can be hard to beat the simple pleasure of biting into a crisp apple.

-But what about the less-than-perfect apples that are on offer at the moment, some for less than dollar a kilogram?
+But what about the less-than-perfect apples that are on offer at reduced prices?

 They may be cheap because they are a non-standard size, misshapen, discoloured or bruised.
 Sure, they might not give you the same satisfying crunch when you bite into them, but there are many things you can do with them.